alDuncanson/anon/README.md

 Open a terminal and run the command `git clone https://github.com/alDuncanson/anon.git`.
 Move into the directory `cd anon`.
 Then run `npm i` followed by `npm start` and your default browser should spin up the application on localhost.

 ## Sidenote
-Please don't use my firebase API key, you can get your own for free the [Firebase console](https://console.firebase.google.com)
+Please don't use my firebase API key, you can get your own for free using the [Firebase console](https://console.firebase.google.com)